centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                                 If you do not want to check the status of the host, you must still set this to a minimum value of 1.
-To bypass the host check, just leave the check_command option blank. check_interval               This directive is used to define the number of "time units" between regularly scheduled checks of the host.
-Unless you've changed the :ref:`interval_length <main_cfg_opt_timing_interval_length>`
-                             directive from the default value of 60, this number will mean minutes.
-More information on this value can be found in the
-                             :ref:`check scheduling <scheduling_service_and_host>` documentation.
-retry_interval               This directive is used to define the number of "time units" to wait before scheduling a re-check of the hosts.
-Hosts are
-                             rescheduled at the retry interval when they have changed to a non-UP state.
-Once the host has been retried max_check_attempts times without a change in its status, it will revert to being scheduled at its "normal" rate as defined by the check_interval value.
-Unless you've changed the :ref:`interval_length <main_cfg_opt_timing_interval_length>`
+To bypass the host check, just leave the check_command option blank. check_interval               This directive is used to define the amount of time between regularly scheduled checks of the host.
+The default time unit is the second (if you does not specify any suffix) but some suffixes are known, such as "m" for minutes, "h" for hours and "d" for days. retry_interval               This directive is used to define the amount of time to wait before scheduling a re-check of the hosts (respects the same format than check_interval above).
+Hosts are rescheduled at the retry interval when they have changed to a non-UP state.
+Once the host has been retried max_check_attempts times without a change in its status, it will revert to being scheduled at its "normal" rate as defined by the check_interval value. active_checks_enabled        :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not active checks (either regularly scheduled or on-demand) of this host are enabled.
-                             directive from the default value of 60, this number will mean minutes.
-More information on this value can be found in the
-                             :ref:`check scheduling <scheduling_service_and_host>` documentation.
-active_checks_enabled        :ref:`* <obj_def_retentionnotes>` This directive is used to determine whether or not active
-                             checks (either regularly scheduled or on-demand) of this host are enabled.
 Values: 0 = disable active host checks, 1 = enable active host checks (default).